Home » Top Ten

 Hell, you could do a top ten of Japanese ghost movies and still have a killer list.

-THE SIGNALMAN is another of the BBC Ghost Stories for Christmas, and it’s quite pant-shitting in its own way.
+THE SIGNALMAN is another of the BBC Ghost Stories for Christmas, and it’s quite pant-crapping in its own way.
 Although I guess it’s not a movie.

 Anyways, THE MOTHMAN PROPHECIES for the win.